TRaSH-Guides/Guides/docs/Notifiarr/Quick-Start.md

 # Quick Start

-Here we're going to explain the basic setup for Notifiarr to get it working with Sonarr, Radarr, Bazarr and Plex.
+Here we're going to explain the basic setup for Notifiarr to get it working with Sonarr, Radarr, Bazarr.

-If you want to make use of the other options I suggest to look at the advanced guide descriptions.
+If you want to make use of the other options I suggest to looking at the [Notifiarr WIKI](https://notifiarr.wiki){:target="_blank" rel="noopener noreferrer"}.

 ------

 ## Login

-First we're going to visit the [Notifiarr](https://discordnotifier.com/index.php){:target="_blank" rel="noopener noreferrer"} site, if you don't have an account yet, click the link to signup.
+First we're going to visit the [Notifiarr](https://notifiarr.com/index.php){:target="_blank" rel="noopener noreferrer"} site, if you don't have an account yet, click the link to signup.

 ![!dn-login](images/dn-login.png)